wakgill/mkg/_posts/2020-07-05-link-posts-jekyll.md

 ---
 ```

 Next I created my <code>_links</code> collection folder in which I'll be posting all my link posts.
-You can use whatever file structure you want.
-I like to make my a copy of the date of the post.
+You can use whatever file structure you want for your link posts in the folder.
+I like to make mine a copy of the date of the post.
 For example, a post on 2020-06-16 would be filed as <code>/_links/20200616.md</code>.

 The frontmatter I use for the link posts is below.